Skip to main content

 Finally, I continue to engage in the Planning Inquiry determining Scottish Power Renewables’ application for huge substations at Friston and the associated cabling corridor from Thorpeness.
 If approved, the proposal would have a devastating impact on the local area including elements of the AONB.
 In light of the recent High Court ruling quashing permission for the Vanguard offshore wind farm in Norfolk because the cumulative impact wasn’t properly considered, I suggested to the inspectorate that a split decision should be recommended.
 Approving the offshore works as not to unduly delay the wind farm project but with a clear signal that instead of the current spaghetti like cabling that we could end up with in East Suffolk, holding off on an onshore decision until a coordinated proposal is put forward that complies with emerging government policy.

-About Thérèse Coffey
+About Thérèse

 • East Suffolk Extra Column - 11th February 2022